ilaria-iuliani/pols/pages/mailing%20list.md

 permalink: /mailing%20list/
 ---

-## JOIN THE POLS_IT MAILING LIST
+## Join the PoLS Italy mailing list

-Here are the instructions
+Here are the instructions:

 1. Log in to a gmail account